Alerting and Notifications

 - $fs_usage{state='used'} / $fs_usage as fs_util

-- group by host.name, mountpoint
+- group by host_name, mountpoint

 - where mountpoint !~ "/snap"